The Warnow Star Arrived late Friday afternoon from Antwerp, tied up at Fairview cove, and worked Saturday morning, before sailing for Houston.

 The Bulker JS Missouri put in for Bunkers over the weekend.
 High Out of the water, she was clearly unloaded at the time.

 Built in 2013, She was headed from the Netherlands to Baltimore, then sailed for Halifax, and after bunkering, sailed for Baie Comeau PQ to Load.

-The coast guard search and rescue ship Wifred Grenfell pulled into Halifa late this afternoon.
-She had been in the shelburne area last week.
+The coast guard search and rescue ship Wilfred Grenfell pulled into Halifa late this afternoon.
+She had been in the Shelburne area last week.

 This is her first stop in Halifax since at least 2008 – she is normally based in Newfoundland

 The new Yarmouth ferry service will Start June 15th, and feature a return to Bay ferries operation and a high speed catamaran .
 The province has reached a 10-year agreement with Bay Ferries Limited to